Here's how and when to watch the new season of The Great British Bake Off

 Who left The Great British Bake Off this week?

-In the eighth week of The Great British Bake Off, the bakers tackled Free-from Week and were tasked with making various vegan and gluten-free bakes.
+In the ninth week of The Great British Bake Off, the bakers tackled Patisserie Week, making light French bakes to see who would come out on top

-Chiggs won the position of Star Baker, making it the second time he’s won the crown.
+Crystelle won the position of Star Baker, after dazzling the judges with her patisserie flair.

-Sadly, we had to say goodbye to Lizzie, despite her creation of a heartfelt Showstopper that represented Special Education Needs that she struggles with.
+In a shock decision, the judges sent home Jürgen, who had been a fan favourite throughout the series and regularly battled Giuseppe for the top spot in earlier weeks.

 Who are the judges of The Great British Bake Off?

-The bakers are returning to the tent, overseen by Paul Hollywood and Prue Leith in the fourth year of teaming up as judges.
+The bakers return to the tent to be overseen by Paul Hollywood and Prue Leith in the fourth year of teaming up as judges.

 Matt Lucas and Noel Fielding will also take up the mantle of presenting and most likely distracting the contestants week after week.